Accounting Conservation Framework

 $$ \frac{dE}{dt} = \text{Net Income} + \text{Capital Injections} - \text{Buybacks} \tag{3.4} $$

 This is not a new accounting principle—it is a restatement of (3.3) using familiar terminology.
-The insight is that (3.4) is not an empirical regularity or a convention; it is a mathematical theorem obtained by integrating the continuity equation (1.1) over discrete entity control volumes.
+The key insight is that equation (3.4) is not an empirical regularity or a convention; it is a mathematical necessity obtained by integrating the conservation law (1.1) over discrete entity control volumes.
+The continuity equation provides the dynamics—how equity must evolve given boundary flows and source terms.

 3.2 The Fundamental Accounting Identity